nehalsin/sanskrit-vahini/index.md

 Pushpa Dikshit ji did so much and has been doing lot of work.

 Invisible group will manage.
-Tapasvi.
-Saamne nahi aana hai.
-Lokeshna, vitteshna, putreshna.
+No desires - Lokeshna, vitteshna, putreshna.
 They will be listened to.
 This architecture must come up.
 Invisible but can control.
 Such people are needed.
 Also in 40yp like that, community wisdom through people who are visible.
 They're handful of party people now.
 About 300.
 Whereas thousands of people in communities.
 What we are talking is real democracy.
 What we see is something else in name of democracy.

 Even in invisible house there can be problems.